Diagnosis: Soar

 These emerge from the architecture.
 The decision cycle, working memory, and the impasse mechanism make them composable.

 Real-time with millions of knowledge elements.
 Soar achieves a decision cycle of ~50ms even with millions of rules, facts, and episodes (§10, item 3, p.18).
-The RETE network’s incremental matching and episodic memory’s delta-based storage keep costs proportional to change, not to total knowledge.
+The RETE network’s incremental matching and episodic memory’s delta-based storage keep costs proportional to change rather than total knowledge.
+In the source, add_wme_to_rete() and remove_wme_from_rete() propagate individual WME changes through only the affected beta nodes rather than re-matching the entire rule base.

 Demonstrated in real systems.
 Over the years, Soar agents have been embodied in real-world robots, computer games, and large-scale distributed simulation environments (§intro, p.1).
 These include: